 New Fragment: You can build reusable and composable API fragments to avoid redundancy.

-New Mule App: You can prototype your integration model similar to your Anypoint Studio (MuleSoft’s Eclipse based studio for developing integration) Refer Chapter 3.
+New Mule App: You can prototype your integration model similar to your Anypoint Studio (MuleSoft’s Eclipse based studio for developing integration).
+We will be talking more on this in Chapter 3.

 New AsyncAPI: It helps you to design an asynchronous API.